-Dear Reader: My last year of teaching was in a High School Equivalency and Adult Basic Education (HSE/ABE) classroom with a rather varied set of adult students, needing a quite varied set of lessons.
-Thus, I developed these 67 three hour lesson plans, and published them as a free PDF document, which I update on this blog regularly.
+With regard to lesson plans: My last year of teaching was in a High School Equivalency and Adult Basic Education (HSE/ABE) classroom with a rather varied set of adult students, needing a quite varied set of lessons.
+Thus, I developed these 67 three hour lesson plans, and published them as free PDF documents, which I update on this blog regularly.

 Algebra: I am first posting one of my more comprehensive college algebra: functions vs. relations lesson plan pdfs, and